scoir/canis/docs/GettingStarted.md

 ## Ledger Access

-Once all the services have started, you will need to tell your instance of canis what DID to use when interacting with the ledger.
-You use the `sirius` command line tool to seed your Canis instance.
-Use the following command with the seed used to generate a DID with at least ENDORSER role on your Indy network configured above.
+#### VON Network

+Follow the instructions [https://github.com/bcgov/von-network/blob/master/docs/UsingVONNetwork.md](here) after cloning the VON Network.

+After the network has started you can use the following command to seed your Canis instance, to use your VON Network.

 ```
-% bin/sirius init --config ./config/sirius-compose.yaml --seed "<seed for DID with admin role>"
+% bin/sirius init --config ./config/sirius-compose.yaml --seed "000000000000000000000000Trustee1"
 ```